100% Genuine Medicines

 The cream's active ingredients (prilocaine and lidocaine) can absorb into breast milk; however, this is likely to be in trace amounts that will not harm your baby.
 Speak to your doctor if you are a breastfeeding mother, before you start using this medicine.
 Care should be taken not to apply this cream to areas your baby could come into contact with while breastfeeding.

 You can buy Emla Cream online after completing a free online consultation.
-Our partner doctor reviews this to ensure the treatment is correct for you.
+Our doctor reviews this to ensure the treatment is correct for you.
 Once approved, this consultation is kept in your member's area should you need it in the future.

 We offer a free next-day delivery straight to your door.
 This is available for Emla Cream.
 To do eligible for this, you must have your consultation completed and approved by 4.30pm Monday to Friday.
-The entire process takes approximately 10 minutes, dependant on the speed you complete the consult and the availability of our partner doctor.
+The entire process takes approximately 10 minutes, dependant on the speed you complete the consult and the availability of our doctor.